pmutyala/SparkAnddashDBHack/README.md

 Usecase2: This is a usecase to show how IBM dashDB can be used as data source and data loaded into Pyspark can be used for data analytics using pyspark/pandas/ipython interfaces

 1. To run ipython and python you will need to instlall python 2.7, and ipython[all] packages
-2. To Run ipython and py scripts for loading data from dashDB into pyspark using pandas module you will need to install unix-obdc to connect to dashDB, also other modules like matplotlib, numpy
+2. To Run ipython and py scripts for loading data from dashDB into pyspark using pandas module you will need to install unix-odbc,pyodbc to connect to dashDB, also other modules like matplotlib, numpy are required as well.
 3. run SparkAnddashDB_IPython_demo.ipynb from ipython interface, or run the SparkAnddashDB_Pandas_PySpark_IPython_Demo.py from pyspark interface.
+4. To run an ipython notebook, you need to launch ipython using ipython notebook and then imprt your notebook and run them interactively.